otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 5. Examine the Stacks log and output files when execution is complete.

-    • After processing all the individual samples, denovo_map.pl will print a table containing the depth of coverage of each sample.
+    • After processing all the individual samples through ustacks and before creating the catalog with cstacks, denovo_map.pl            will print a [table containing the depth of coverage](http://catchenlab.life.illinois.edu/stacks/manual/#cov) of       each sample.
 Find this table in the log, what were the depths of coverage?

     • Examine the output of the populations program in the log.